St. Mary’s Catholic School

 After 91 years of service and dedication to St. Mary’s, the Sisters of the Precious Blood had to withdraw from the school.
 In 1972, the order of the Poor Handmaids of Jesus Christ provided Sisters for the school.

 So here we are today.
-Our Catholic School is a Preschool-8th grade with a present enrollment of 141 students.
-Our school exists to carry on the mission to pass on our faith.
+Our Catholic School is a Preschool-8th grade.
+Our school exists to provide an outstanding education and to pass on our faith.
 Our faith challenges us to live the Gospel message, to build community, and to serve all people.
-Our state and diocesan accredited school offers the latest in technology in each classroom with Eno Boards, iPads, along with a computer lab and a mobile lab.
+Our state and diocesan accredited school offers the latest in technology in each classroom with interactive TVs, along with Chromebooks or IPads for every student.
 We strive each and every day for academic excellence and meeting the needs of all the students.
-The faculty and staff strive to secure that each student feels safe, loved, and respected.
+The faculty and staff strive to ensure that each student feels safe, loved, and respected.